influxdata/telegraf/plugins/inputs/vsphere/README.md

 ## Supported Versions of vSphere

 This plugin supports vSphere version 6.5, 6.7 and 7.0.
-It may work with versions 5.1, 5.5 and 6.0, but neither are officially supported.
+It may work with versions 5.1, 5.5 and 6.0, but neither is officially supported.

 Compatibility information is available from the govmomi project [here](https://github.com/vmware/govmomi/tree/v0.26.0#compatibility)